dybran/solomon-syself-devops/README.md

 To acces the cluster from the bastion, copy the __kubeconfig__ file from the First control plane and put it in the `$HOME/.kube` path.

-create a namespace for the application

-`kubectl create ns syself`

-Clone the github repository containing the helm chart

-`git clone <github-repository-link>`

-Deploy the helm chart into a kubernetes cluster

-`helm install syself-app ./syself-helm-chart -n syself`

-Deploy the helm chart application

 To check the health of the cluster from the HAProxy dashboard

 In this section of the __haproxy-config.sh__ script used to configure the loadbalancer, we specified the port `8500` which will be used to access the loadbalancer from the browser.